TWinsnes/google_cloud_free_vm/README.md

 gcloud auth application-default login
 ```

-2. Create a terraform.tfvars file and add the correct billing account id
+2. Create a terraform.tfvars file and add the billing account id

-format is like this:
+format like this:
 ```
 billing_account_id = "xxx"
 ```